 Natural latex rubber consists of the sap of the rubber tree Hevea brasiliensis, also known as the Para rubber tree.
 In order to harvest the sap, processing plants make diagonal incisions into the bark of the tree to direct the sap into buckets.
 Although the Hevea brasiliensis is native to South America, rubber manufacturers, which are mostly based in Asia, have planted their own forests to ease production logistics.

 What was used to erase before rubber was invented?

-People tried anything from soft bread, wax or bits of rough stone to remove mistakes from paper (aka papyrus).
-It wasn’t until 1770 that an English Engineer used rubber and found that it worked well.
+People utilized anything from soft bread to wax and even bits of rough stone to remove mistakes from paper (aka papyrus).
+However, it wasn’t until 1770 that an English Engineer used rubber and discovered that it worked well to remove pencil marks.
 But it wasn’t until 1839 that it became a household item thanks to Charles Goodyear.
 Eraser History

-While you could say we sell over 20 products, you could also argue we sell an infinite number of products since all of our rubber parts are custom and we do custom rubber bands as well.
+While you could say we manufacture over 20 products, you could also argue that we sell an infinite number of products because all of our rubber products are custom.
+Additionally, we produce various types of rubber bands.
 We specialize in providing large production runs of custom rubber products.
 Our major categories include: